 - 1. Demonstrate knowledge of rules of safety in the laboratory. - 2.
 Measure and calculate using the metric system. - 3.
 Demonstrate an understanding of chemical nomenclature. - 4.
-Record data with the correct number of significant figures. - 5.
+Record data to the correct number of significant figures. - 5.
 Acquire knowledge of basic statistics. - 6.
 Perform basic laboratory techniques. - 7.
 Use various types of laboratory equipment and computer software to acquire data. - 8.
-Perform experiments relating to the topical outline.
+Perform experiments related to the topical outline for hands-on experience.